Poverty in Africa

 Poverty in Africa is the lack of provision to satisfy the basic human needs of certain people in Africa.
 African nations typically fall toward the bottom of any list measuring small size economic activity, such as income per capita or GDP per capita, despite a wealth of natural resources.
-In 2009, 22 of 24 nations identified as having "Low Human Development" on the United Nations' (UN) Human Development Index were in Sub-Saharan Africa.
+Although there are more African nations in medium, high and very high human development than low (31 countries), 23 of 25 nations identified as having "Low Human Development" on the United Nations' (UN) Human Development Index were in Africa.
 As of 2019, 424 million people in sub-Saharan Africa were reportedly living in severe poverty.
-In 2022, 460 million people—an increase of 36 million in only three years—were anticipated to be living in extreme poverty as a result of the COVID-19 pandemic and war.
+In 2022, 460 million people—an increase of 36 million in only three years—were anticipated to be living in extreme poverty as a result of the COVID-19 pandemic and the Russo-Ukrainian war.